 Poem by Carlos Drummond de Andrade, “Between Noel and the Indians”

-1968.
 The indigenous communities inhabited key lands for the construction of roads, railways and hydroelectric plants.
 A stone in the shoe of the Brazilian government.
 A huge obstacle to "progress".
 The solution?
-Forced confinement.
-The construction of the Krenak Reformatory.
+Forced confinement and the construction of the Krenak Reformatory.
 A secret prison exclusive for indigenous peoples.
 And one of the biggest atrocities committed by the country's leaders during a bloody and cruel military dictatorship period that ruled Brazil from 1964 to 1985.

 The Krenak Reformatory was a prison center for the correction of all indigenous peoples that the government considered a problem.
 No judges.
 Without any right of defense.
 The prison was built in the city of Resplendor, Minas Gerais, a territory occupied by the Krenak ethnic group.
 Over time, indigenous peoples of different ethnicities from all over the country were forcibly relocated to the area, not only as prisoners but also as traumatized individuals in a search of their disappeared family members.

 Prohibited from speaking their own language.
 Forbidden to perform their rituals.
 Prohibited from doing any activities related to their culture.
 The reason?
 Exist.
 To exist, simply.
 And be the people who own a coveted land.

-The state of affairs worsened with the creation of the Guarda Rural Indígena (GRIN), an alternative for the government to end the relationship problems between soldiers and indigenous people.
-This guard was formed exclusively by indigenous people who, forced to leave their lands, were trained in fighting tactics - and even torture - for the control of the indigenous people who inhabited the prison.
+The state of affairs worsened with the creation of the Indigenous Rural Guard (GRIN), an alternative for the government to end the relationship problems between soldiers and indigenous peoples.
+This guard was formed exclusively by indigenous peoples who, forced to leave their lands, were trained in fighting tactics - and even torture – to control the prisoners.
 Once again, the arbitrary use of power, abuse in all spheres.

 In 1972, another coup.
-Local farmers showed interest in the lands where the prison was located and the command decided to transfer the entire population of Resplendor to the city of Carmésia, also in Minas.
-To forcefully transport all the indigenous people, they used closed cargo wagons and handcuffed the most resistant.
-In Carmésia the situation worsened and many fell into depression and died.
+Local farmers showed interest in the lands where the prison was located so the military command decided to transfer the entire population of Resplendor to the city of Carmésia, also in Minas.
+To forcefully transport all the indigenous peoples, they used closed cargo wagons and handcuffed the most resistant.